jwu244/jwu244/README.md

 - 👋 hi! im @jwu244, but you can call me jess (or jwu if you want to be friends)
-- 👀 interested in Product Design, true crime, Genshin Impact, and K-R&B/Hip-Hop!
+- 👀 interested in true crime, Genshin Impact, and K-R&B/Hip-Hop!
 - 🌱 currently learning JavaScript and how to skateboard
-- 💞️ looking to collaborate on UI/UX and front-end web dev projects!
+- 💞️ looking to collaborate on UI/UX and web dev projects!
 - 📫 how to reach me: <jwu98097@usc.edu> || <jessicawu244@gmail.com>

 <!---